 One such project will see two new taxiways constructed, an existing taxiway extended and six new aircraft parking bays constructed in SYD’s south-east sector near the Air Traffic Control Tower and Blu Emu Carpark.

-The project, which was originally approved by the Australian Government in 2019, is a $169 million investment to meet forecast aviation demand in 2029.
-It will take around two years to complete.
+The project, which was originally approved by the Australian Government in 2019, is a $169 million investment to meet forecast aviation demand in 2029 and is expected to be completed in the first half of 2025.

 Maintenance work on main north-south runway